END OF LIFE PLANNING

 LIFT UP YOUR VOICE

-Together, it is our goal to encourage individuals and their caregivers, who may have been ignored or marginalized by hospitals, nursing homes and providers in the past.
-We want to engage in Advance Care Planning.
+It is our goal to encourage individuals of any age, including those who may have been ignored or marginalized by hospitals, nursing homes and providers in the past, to engage in Advance Care Planning.
 We want to understand the cultural and spiritual barriers that might prevent the conversations that are necessary to complete advance care documents such as Health Care Proxies.
-We also want to help facilitate the difficult conversations that can be a part of completing these documents and will provide Hudson Valley Hospice’s Advance Care Planning Workbook to help support the process.
-For those interested, HPCANYS has created an Advance Care Planning educational program using a train-the-trainer format, training individuals in the community to share information and educate others about the importance of Advance Care Planning, collaborating with Hudson Valley Hospice staff to provide the outreach and long term support of the program.
+We also want to help facilitate the difficult conversations that can be a part of completing these documents and can provide Hudson Valley Hospice’s Advance Care Planning Workbook to help support the process.

-Interested in hosting us for a conversation with your community about the importance of making our healthcare choices known?
-What to think about, how to have the difficult conversations, how to document your wishes and ensure your choices are honored?
-Call or email Erin Stimson today at (845) 240-7609 or email her at stimsone@hvhospice.org.
+Interested in learning more, an individual session or hosting us for a conversation with your community about the importance of making our healthcare choices known, what to think about, how to have the difficult conversations, document wishes and ensure choices are honored?
+Call or email Kevin Bierfeldt today at (845) 240-7584 or email bierfeldtk@hvhospice.org.

 Our program: